Frías, Province of Burgos: Hanging houses

-These houses, with ground floor and two or three additional floors and, eventually a wine cellar, are supported by each other, creating streets at different height.
-In some cases these house hang from the rock.
-Their structure is made of walls of limestone within a wood structure.
+These houses, with a ground floor and two or three additional floors and, eventually, a wine cellar, are supported by each other, creating streets at different heights.
+In some cases these houses hang from the rock.
+Their structure is made of walls of limestone within a supporting timber frame.

-The houses are located in the streets that climb the hill with Velasco's Castle and San Vicente church.
-A wall partially surrounds the old town and two arches from the three initially erected: puerta del Postigo and puerta de Medina.
+The houses are located in the streets that climb the hill on which Velasco's Castle and San Vicente church are built.
+A wall partially surrounds the old town and retains two arches from the three initially erected: puerta del Postigo and puerta de Medina.

-These arches are also made of limestone and wood, materials that makes them to camouflage in the rock.
-They are placed in Obdulio Fernández Street and can be contemplated from the streets: "Antonio Carpintero, Mayor de San Vitores, Federico Keller and Campa de las eras."
+These arches are also made of limestone and wood, materials that make them blend into the rock.
+They are found in Obdulio Fernández Street and can be seen from the streets: "Antonio Carpintero, Mayor de San Vitores, Federico Keller and Campa de las eras."

 Salazar Palace and barracks

-This building is placed in Alfonso VIII Square, close to the castle.
-Initially was the palace of the Salazar's family, and a coat of arms can be found over its door with the thirteen stars of the Salazar's.
+This building is in Alfonso VIII Square, close to the castle.
+Initially it was the palace of the Salazar's family, and a coat of arms can be found over its door with the thirteen stars of the Salazars.
 A Saint Francis lace surrounds the stars.
-Later it has been used as residential barracks and today is the Tourism Office of Frías.
+Later it was used as residential barracks and today is the Tourism Office of Frías.

 Roman Road

-An important Roman road connecting the Castilian plateau and the north of Spain cross Frías by a ford of Ebro River 500 meters east of the Romanic bridge.
-In addition, Frías was also the beginning of another Roman road connecting this area with La Rioja.
+An important Roman road connecting the Castilian plateau and the north of Spain cross Frías by a ford of the Ebro River 500 meters east of the Romanic bridge.
+In addition, Frías was also the start of another Roman road connecting this area with La Rioja.
 It passes by La Canaleja, Rueda, Ronda, Rincón de Soto and Calzada streets.